daekeun-ml/evaluate-llm-on-korean-dataset/README.md

 🔥 Aug 9, 2024: Added Azure OpenAI **GPT-3.5-turbo (2023-06-13)**, **GPT-4-turbo (2024-04-09)**, **GPT-4o (2024-05-13)**, and **GPT-4o-mini (2024-07-18)** benchmark results.

 ### Notes
+The numbers in the table below are the average accuracy (%).
+For Azure OpenAI models, a few questions are filtered out due to the content filtering feature, but this only happens between 1-5 samples in the entire dataset, so the impact is not significant.

 The prompt is the same as the CLIcK paper prompt.
 The experimental results may vary depending on the system prompt, context, and parameters.
 The experimental results below were given with max_tokens=512, temperature=0.01 without using few-shot, context, or system prompt.

 Since most of them are ChatCompletion or instruction fine-tuned models, the variation may be large compared to the results of other group's experiments.
 However, our experimental results show that the trend follows similarly under the same experimental conditions. (e.g., GPT-4o: 70.57/GPT-4o-mini: 60.31 in Experimental Condition 1; GPT-4o: 67.76/GPT-4o-mini: 57.53 in Experimental Condition 2).